Psittacula: Alternative taxonomy

-The extinct Mascarene grey parrot(P. bensoni) was not sampled in the study and has not been reclassified to Psittacula sensu lato by the IUCN or BirdLife, so it is still classified in Lophopsittacus under this taxonomy.
+The extinct Mascarene grey parrot (P. bensoni) was not sampled in the study and has not been reclassified to Psittacula sensu lato by the IUCN or BirdLife, so it is still classified in Lophopsittacus under this taxonomy and with the common name Mauritius grey parrot.
 The Nicobar parrot(P. caniceps) was also not sampled but kept in Psittacula by the authorities that incorporated this taxonomy.

 The study has also found that the rose-ringed and red-breasted parrots are likely paraphyletic species themselves, and thus need to be split into multiple species.

 Hypothetical extinct species

 The Rothschild's or intermediate parakeet P. intermedia, found in northern India, was formerly considered a mystery, as only very few specimens were known.
 It has since been demonstrated to be a hybrid between the slaty-headed parrot P. himalayana and the plum-headed parrot P. cyanocephala.

-The taxonomy of the Réunion parrot P. eques is also confusing.
+The taxonomy of the Réunion parakeet P. eques is also confusing.
 Extinct since 1770, little evidence even exists of the bird's existence.
 A study skin had been discovered at the Royal Museum of Scotland, explicitly referencing a book description of the Réunion birds.
 It is known from other descriptions, as well as illustrations of which it is unknown whether they were drawn from live or stuffed specimens.
 This may be the only material proof of these birds' existence.
-Taxonomists are unsure if the birds were a distinct species, or conspecific with the Mauritius parrot, although genetic analysis supports it being a subspecies of the Mauritius parrot.
+Taxonomists are unsure if the birds were a distinct species, or conspecific with the echo parakeet, although genetic analysis supports it being a subspecies of the echo parakeet.